Sixth Form qualification provision and rationale

 Please refer to the applicant’s school reference for further information.

-Alleyn’s School offers A levels and Cambridge Pre-U (depending on the subject) in the Sixth Form.
-To take the place of a fourth A level subject in Year 12, students may also opt to study: an Extended Project Qualification; an AS level (studied over two years and examined at the end of Year 13) in English Language or Mathematics; or a language qualification (DELE/DELF/ZdaF).
-Students study three or four A levels in Year 13 (the majority study three).
+Alleyn’s School offers A Levels and Cambridge Pre-U (depending on the subject) in the Sixth Form.
+To take the place of a fourth A Level subject in Year 12, students may also opt to study: an Extended Project Qualification; an AS level (studied over two years and examined at the end of Year 13) in English Language, or Mathematics; or a language qualification (DELE/DELF).
+Students study three or four A Levels in Year 13 (the majority study three).

 It is the School’s pedagogical preference that each course is delivered in line with its design, i.e.:

 A levels follow a linear structure and are delivered without public examinations in Year 12, i.e. students do not sit AS exams.
-Our students sat internal exams in June in Year 12, which were set and marked at a level at least as demanding as AS level.
+Our students sat internal assessments remotely in June in Year 12, and internal assessments in September in Year 13, which were set and marked at a level at least as demanding as AS Level.

 Cambridge Pre-U subjects follow a linear structure and are delivered with public examinations in Year 13 only.
-Our students sat internal exams in June in Year 12 for Pre-U subjects (except Pre-U Art, where an interim portfolio was assessed).
+We offer this specification for German.
+Our students sat internal assessments remotely in June in Year 12, and internal assessments in September in Year 13.